Hydrocephalus Treatment in Hyderabad | Dr Vishakha

 What is a ventricular system in the brain?

-The ventricular system in the brain is a network of interconnected ventricles filled with cerebrospinal fluid (CSF), which plays a crucial role in supporting and protecting the brain and spinal cord.
+The ventricular system in the brain is a network of interconnected ventricles filled with cerebrospinal fluid (CSF).

 Overview of the ventricular system: